Akcakaya/MAPS-to-Models/README.md

 (3) Intermediate results file: a text file that contains all output and intermediate results created during the analysis.

 (4) MP files: input files for RAMAS Metapop and [RAMAS GIS](http://ramas.com/software.htm) Software.
 Three input files are created.
 One includes the best estimates of all parameters of the population model.
 Two other files include the lower and upper bounds of the parameters; these can be used with the R package `demgsa` [(github.com/mlammens/demgsa)](https://github.com/mlammens/demgsa) to perform a global sensitivity analysis (Aiello-Lammens & Akçakaya 2015).
 Note: These models use the user-defined density-dependence function [AvianDD.dll](https://github.com/Akcakaya/MAPS-to-Models/blob/master/AvianDD.dll), whose source code is [AvianDD.DPR](https://github.com/Akcakaya/MAPS-to-Models/blob/master/AvianDD.DPR).
+To run RAMAS, the dll file should be in the same working directory as the MP files.

+As an example, result files for White-eyed vireo (WEVI) are made available in the folder 'Example result files'.

 ## Getting started